Acoustiblok: Construction applications

 Acoustiblok material is typically installed in partition walls and floor/ceiling assemblies when they are stripped to the studs.

 Classification

 Acoustiblok is qualified for use in commercial and institutional construction by its UL Classification file, found under Fire Tests of Building Construction and Materials.
-This Classification includes use in wall designs of the U300, U400, and V400 series, and floor-ceiling constructions of the L500 series, as specified in ANSI/UL 263 Fire Resistance Ratings.
-Ratings of 1 and 2 hours can be obtained, depending on specific partition design.
+This Classification includes use in wall designs of the U300, U400, and V400 series and floor-ceiling constructions of the L500 series, as specified in ANSI/UL 263 Fire Resistance Ratings.
+Ratings of 1 and 2 hours can be obtained, depending on the specific partition design.